 Action 20.A.3.b.
 Provide additional off-street parking for County office use, court use, oversize recreational vehicles such as RVs and trailers, and visitors to Bridgeport.

 Action 20.A.3.c.
-Monitor the operational effectiveness of back-in angled parking design on Main Street, and continue to improve design and driver education methods.
+Monitor the operational effectiveness of back-in angled parking design on Main Street and continue to improve design and driver education methods.

 Policy 20.A.4.
 Support improvements to SR 270 to enhance the visitor experience.